EndPointCorp/end-point-blog/2013/12/16/new-kamelopard-version.html.md

     it_should_behave_like 'KML_producer'
 ```

-The KML spec defines a limited set of "color modes" allowed in a valid ColorStyle object, so we'll test the code that validates these modes, here.
+The KML spec defines a limited set of “color modes” allowed in a valid ColorStyle object, so we’ll test the code that validates these modes, here.

 ```ruby
 it 'should accept only valid color modes' do